PawseySC/singularity-containers/_episodes/23-gui-rstudio.md

 - Learn how to run interactive GUI web sessions from a container
 - Learn how to setup a long running web service from a container
 keypoints:
-- An interactive web session can essentially be executed as any other containerised application, via `singularity exec`
+- An interactive web session can be executed as any other containerised application, via `singularity exec`
 - Use the `%startscript` section of a def file to configure an image for long running services
 - Launch/shutdown long running services in the background with `singularity instance start/stop`
 ---